The Just Shall Live By Faith

 Lisa Crowe

-Lisa recently retired from the State of NC where she served families of children with disabilities, and now spends her time writing and serving missionaries as Partner Services Advocate for MAP Global, an international mission sending agency.
+Lisa is a writer, a reader, a dog lover and a fountain pen enthusiast.
+Retired from the State of North Carolina, she is the Partner Services Advocate for MAP Global, and international agency dedicated to empowering believers to find and live their ministry calling.
 She serves as Prayer Team Director for her local church and leads a Ladies Bible Study.
 Lisa loves to travel, read, and hike the beautiful Appalachian Mountains.
 She shares her Canton NC home with her two dogs Daisy and Bernie.
 You can connect with Lisa on Facebook or Instagram where she microblogs.

 More Posts